List of tallest buildings in Chicago: First skyscrapers

 The Home Insurance building is considered to be the world's first skyscraper.

 Towards the second half of the 19th century, Chicago grew to become the second-largest city in the United States as a railroad and trading hub.
-After the Great Chicago Fire destroyed the most wooden structures in the city in 1871, Chicago was rebuilt on large plots of land in a grid network and followed new city ordinances that prohibited wooden construction.
+After the Great Chicago Fire destroyed most of the wooden structures in the city in 1871, Chicago was rebuilt on large plots of land in a grid network and followed new city ordinances that prohibited wooden construction.
 These factors encouraged the construction of taller buildings in Chicago.
 New technologies such as the development of the elevator and in heating, lighting, and ventilation made taller buildings more viable.

 The first skyscraper in the world is considered to be the 10-story Home Insurance Building, built in 1885, due to its use of structural steel in a metal frame design.
 The building was designed by William Le Baron Jenney, who had been trained as an engineer in France and was a leading architect in Chicago.
 The design was innovative, incorporating structural steel into the building's internal metal frame alongside the traditional wrought iron.
 This frame took the weight of the floors of the building, and in addition, helped to support the weight of the external walls, proving an important step towards creating the genuine non-structural curtain walls that became a feature of later skyscrapers.

 The Masonic Temple building housed meeting rooms for the Freemasons on its upper floors.

 These innovations caught on quickly in Chicago, as the city's earliest high-rises followed suit.
 Among the world's first high-rise boom occurred in Chicago from 1888 onwards, and by 1893, Chicago had built 12 skyscrapers between 16 and 20 stories tall, tightly clustered in the center of the financial district.
 These include the Tacoma Building, The Rookery, Monadnock Building, and the Rand McNally Building, which was the world's first all-steel framed skyscraper.
 Structural engineers specializing in the steel frame design began to establish practices in Chicago.

 One of the tallest buildings completed during this boom was the Masonic Temple, built by the Freemasons at a time when they were a fast-growing community in the city.
 The Freemasons competed with a local rival, the Odd Fellows, who intended to build a much higher skyscraper, 556 ft tall, that would have been the tallest building in the world, which was never built.
 Until the turn of the 20th century, Chicago led New York City in high-rise construction.
 It was not until 1895 when New York City would surpass Chicago in the height of its high-rises, with the American Surety Building.
 In 1892, owing to the oversupply of office space, Chicago limited the construction of high-rises to under 150 feet (46 meters).
 By the 1890s, a distinct architectural style emerged from Chicago, named the Chicago school.
 This style involved placing rich, ornate designs on the outside of skyscrapers at the ground level and simpler, plainer ornamentation on the upper levels, with strong vertical lines.